gideonadcodez/appau/README.md

 Oh and feel free to claim this design as your own.
 Modify it to your likes.
 Make something amazing out of an already existing work as I did.

 You can give the credit to me or the creator himself.
 By the way, we are all stealinig like artists🤭

+You can help me add more functionality to make it more cooler👌